StarlightHunter/starlighthunter-pixinsight-scripts/README.md

-# starlighthunter-pixinsight-scripts
+# StarlightHunter.com PixInsight scripts

-StarlightHunter.com PixInsight scripts
+This is the public source code repository for the StarlightHunter.com Pixinsight scripts.